engrvip123/IHP-AnalogAcademy/modules/module_2_50GHz_MPA/part_1_biasing/biasing_of_bjt.md

 `libraries/User libraries/IHP_PDK_nonlinear_components/npn13G2`
 ```

-Once the transistor is instantiated, duplicate it and place the copies in a mirrored or differential arrangement (as shown in the schematic image below).

 Next, navigate to the **Components** pane in the vertical column on the left side of the window.
 Search for **DC Block** and **DC Feed** components, then add them to the schematic.

 Now, add **two ideal resistors** from the **Lumped Components** category (**Resistors US**) and set their values to **50 ohms** to ensure proper impedance matching.

-Next, search for **DC Voltage Source** and place **two power sources** in the open positions.
-Set their impedance to **50 ohms** to match the circuit requirements.
+Next, search for **DC Voltage Source** and **two power sources**  and create a two port system with the power sources.
+For the placement of the DC voltage source look at the image below.
+For labeling press 'Ctrl+L'.

-Finally, label the appropriate nodes as **VCC** and **Vb**, ensuring that the corresponding voltage sources are correctly placed, as shown in the image below:

 <p align="center"> <img src="../../../media/module_2/schematic_bias_1.png" width="800" height="500" /> </p>